Tuition Fees Hike: If A Government Cannot Fund Schools, Then What Does It Exist For - Prof Aworawo | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 Tuition Fees Hike: If A Government Cannot Fund Schools, Then What Does It Exist For – Prof Aworawo

-Amid the ongoing uproar that has trailed the recent hike in tuition fees across various government-owned schools in the country, renowned academician, and Professor of International Relations And Strategic Studies, David Aworawo has knocked the Bola Tinubu-led Federal Government of Nigeria over the increment.
+Professor of International Relations and Strategic Studies David Aworawo has criticised the Bola Tinubu-led Federal Government of Nigeria for increasing tuition at government-owned schools, adding to the ongoing uproar that has followed the increase.

-Speaking during an interview on ARISE TV’s ‘THISDAY’ program with Reuben Abati on Sunday, July 23, Aworawo argued that the 1000 percent hike in fees witnessed in some government-owned universities was not only high but also unsustainable, adding that the Tinubu administration failed to consider the current economic situation of the country and how such hikes will affect students whose parents are barely making ends-meet.
+On ARISE TV’s ‘THISDAY’ programme with Reuben Abati on Sunday, July 23, Aworawo argued that the 1,000 percent hike in fees witnessed by some government-owned universities was not only high but unsustainable, and that the Tinubu administration failed to take into account the current economic situation in the country and how such hikes will affect students whose parents are barely making ends-meet.

-Going further, the renowned Prof insisted that the federal government must continue to carry out its primary duties of funding education in the country because it owes that much to the people that voted it into power.
+The famous professor went even farther, saying that the government owes it to the people who voted it into power to keep up its primary obligations of subsidising education in the country.

-According to him, the Tinubu administration cannot say it does not have money to fund education especially after it recently announced that monies were saved from the removal of fuel subsidy.
+With the recent announcement that funds were saved from the withdrawal of the gasoline subsidy, he claims the Tinubu administration has no excuse for not funding education.

 )